rvanmaanen/rvanmaanen.github.io/_posts/2018-07-18-Python-on-Azure-Functions.md

 # Publishing to Azure
 1. Type in `pip freeze > requirements.txt` in your Python terminal.
 This generates a new requirements.txt with any new dependencies.
 This is used in the Docker build when publishing.
-1. Use this magic URL to enable Python when creating a new App Function: [https://portal.azure.com/?websitesextension_pythonFunctions=true#create/Microsoft.FunctionApp](https://portal.azure.com/?websitesextension_pythonFunctions=true#create/Microsoft.FunctionApp).
-You have to pick Linux for Python.
+1. Use [this magic URL](https://portal.azure.com/?websitesextension_pythonFunctions=true#create/Microsoft.FunctionApp) to enable Python when creating a new App Function.
+Have a look at the querystring!
+Btw, you have to pick Linux to be able to choose Python.
 - When I navigated to my new Function App the result was a HTTP 502 error for quite some time.
 After a while the regular "Your Function App 2.0 preview is up and running" website came up.
 Something was very slow.
 1. Now just follow the steps from the tutorial:
 - Log into your Azure account: `func azure login`